number of nestling,

-flight feathers still growing in, bellies still pink and tender, still couldn’t have made it on their own. own.
+flight feathers still growing in, bellies still pink and tender, and still couldn’t have made it on their own. own.
 Increasingly active, they took exploratory forays along the beam supporting the nest, sudden lurches over their sibs to the other side of the nest.
 Furious bouts of wing beating erupted, sometimes two chicks at a time, both hanging on tightly, all four chicks as clumsy as anything and the bigger they got and the more they around, the smaller their nest grew